ENCE, Astralis, NiP win Rio to Rio - Europe openers

 In Group A action, ENCE posted a 2-0 win over Fnatic.
 Astralis edged Complexity Gaming 2-1, and NiP came from behind to top Team Vitality 2-1.

-The $2 million ESL One: Rio Major was originally scheduled to be held May 11-24 in Rio de Janeiro, but it was pushed back to Nov.
+ESL One: Rio Major, a $2 million Counter-Strike: Global Offensive event, was originally scheduled to be held May 11-24 in Rio de Janeiro, but it was pushed back to Nov.
 9-22 due to the coronavirus pandemic.

 The regional qualifying events for Europe, North America and South America were all set to start Wednesday.
 Play in the Commonwealth of Independent States region will begin April 30, with the Asia and Oceania regions kicking off May 6.